Am0031/weather-dashboard/README.md

-# weather-dashboard
+# Weather dashboard

+## Summary of the project

-This project is about developing a weather app which allows you to search for a city by name and see the current weather and the 5 day forecast for that city.
+This project is about developing a weather app which allows the user to search for a city by name and see the current weather and the 5 day forecast for that city.
+The user's search history is saved and displayed, and cities can be selected and viewed again from that list, and the user can also clear the list.
-This project uses the OpenWeatherMap API to gather the city's current weather data and forecast data.
+This project is built with HTML, CSS and JS, and using jQuery and bootstrap.
+It uses the OpenWeatherMap API to gather the city's current weather data and forecast data.
+It also uses geolocation api (for user location) and country flags api for display purposes.

 Deployed URL : [ https://am0031.github.io/weather-dashboard/](https://am0031.github.io/weather-dashboard/)